NaduX99/Mathematics-and-Statistical-Circle-NSBM/README.md

 ## Important Notes

-⚠️ **Do not change the names of the folder or the image to anything other than the required names**, as this may affect the display mechanism.
+**Do not change the names of the folder or the image to anything other than the required names**, as this may affect the display mechanism.

 ## Submission Instructions

 1. **Zip the folder and the group photo together**.
 2. **Send the ZIP file via email** to the required personnel.
-3. **In the email**:
+3. **In the email**
    - Mention the steps personalized for the specific event using the **event ID** (folder name) and the **event name** (group photo file name).
    - Inform the required personnel to follow the steps for processing.